-We study the $\sigma_{\rm v}-kT$ for the full XMM sample of 24 groups we have (the effect of adding the dynamically complex 2MRS ID: 5089 system is explored later in this section).
+We studied the $\sigma_{\rm v}-kT$ for the full \textit{XMM-Newton} sample of 24 groups that we have (the effect of adding the dynamically complex 2MRS ID: 5089 system is explored later in this section).
 The importance of these two observables arises as they are independent baryonic tracers for the depth of the group potential.
 In the absence of non-gravitational heating, one expects the scaling to go as $\sigma_{\rm v} \propto T^{0.5}$.
 We report a consistent relation of the form $\sigma_v \propto T^{0.42 \pm 0.24}$.
 Detailed parameter estimations for the $\sigma_{\rm v}-kT$ relation are summarised in Table \ref{tab:allresults}.

+We considered both the group and the group plus cluster samples when comparing our fit to the literature, with the results on the slope summarised in Fig.~\ref{sigmat}.
 The role of the velocity substructure in enhancing the scatter is marginally supported by the data with the Gaussian (G) groups and the full sample having 40\% lower intrinsic scatter than the non-Gaussian (NG) groups.
-Fig.\ref{tsgima_getdist} shows the one and two-dimensional projections of the posteriors of the relation.
+Figure \ref{tsgima_getdist} shows the one- and two-dimensional projections of the posteriors of the relation.